JovanSardinha/RepData_PeerAssessment1/PA1_template.md

 ```

 After loading the dataset, it is apparent that the $date variable is of class
 "factor".
-Hence, the following steps will convert it to type "date".
+Hence, the subsequent steps will convert it to a "date" type.
-Note: Missing values coded as 'NA' are not handelled here and will be handelled in subsequent steps.
+**Note:** Missing values coded as 'NA' are not handelled here and will be handelled in subsequent steps.

 ```r
 activityData$date <-as.Date(activityData$date)